nllz/IRTF-HRPC/draft-research.md

 - Right to freedom of assembly and association

 ##### Accessibility
-When websites, web technologies, or web tools are badly designed, they can create barriers that exclude people from using the Web.
+Sometimes in the design of  websites, web technologies, or web tools, barriers are created that exclude people from using the Web.
 Is your protocol designed to provide an enabling environment for people with disabilities?
-It might be relevant to look at the W3C Web Accessibility Initiative for examples and guidance.Is your protocol optimized for low bandwidth and high latency connections?
+It might be relevant to look at the W3C Web Accessibility Initiative for examples and guidance.
+Is your protocol optimized for low bandwidth and high latency connections?
 Could your protocol also be developed in a stateless manner?

 Impacts: